Hypercallia citrinalis

 Hypercallia citrinalis is a moth of the family Depressariidae.
 It is found in Europe, Asia Minor, Georgia, Armenia, Azerbaijan, Mongolia and southern Siberia (Altai, Minusinsk, Irkutsk).

-The wingspan is about 19 mm.The forewings are bright yellow; a streak along basal third of costa with two oblique projections, a slender fascia from middle of costa to 1/3 of dorsum, connected by two downward-oblique bars with an irregular interrupted subterminal fascia, second discal stigma, and a narrow terminal fascia bright crimson.
+The wingspan is about 19 mm.
+The forewings are bright yellow; a streak along the basal third of the costa with two oblique projections, a slender fascia from the middle of the costa to 1/3 of the dorsum, connected by two downward-oblique bars with an irregular interrupted subterminal fascia, second discal stigma, and a narrow terminal fascia bright crimson.
 Hindwings are grey.
-The larva is greenish-grey; dorsal line whitish; dots black, whitish ringed; head and 2 black - speckled.
+The larva is greenish-grey; dorsal line whitish; dots black, whitish-ringed; head and 2 black-speckled.

 The moth flies from June to July depending on the location.

 The larvae feed on Polygala vulgaris and Polygala calcarea.